bwang514/PerformanceNet/README.md

 ![Model image](https://github.com/bwang514/PerformanceNet/blob/master/model.jpg)

-__[Update 2/20]__ The code are re-composed from my original research code for easy understanding, but I haven't had time to test all of them.
-Some Bugs are expected.

 PerformanceNet is a deep convolutional model that learns in an end-to-end manner the score-to-audio mapping between musical scores and the correspondent real audio performance.
 Our work represents a humble yet valuable step towards the dream of **The AI Musician**.
 Find more details in our AAAI 2019 [paper](https://arxiv.org/abs/1811.04357)!